AATCC Test Method 93-2016 Abrasion Resistance of Fabrics: Accelerotor Method

 Easy to use

-Bureau Veritas (Guangzhou) and Japan Inspection BOKEN (Qingdao) use this Martindale pilling tester, which testers recognize as easy to use.
+Bureau Veritas (Guangzhou) uses this Martindale pilling tester, which testers recognize as easy to use.

 The original digital drive achieves a higher level of test accuracy.